How to improve employee morale and job satisfaction (Importance of employee morale):

-Workplace morale isn’t always about pets in the office, casual Friday or doughnuts on Monday mornings; honest communication and letting your employees know where they are headed within the company are just as important.
+Morale in the workplace isn’t always about pets in the office, casual Friday, or doughnuts on Monday mornings; honest communication and letting your employees know where they are headed within the company are just as important.

 Ask any employee or employer what boosts employee morale, and they can usually provide a range of suggestions.
 There is no one-size-fits-all solution to creating an environment that promotes job satisfaction.
 And with more tech-savvy people entering the workplace, there will be an increased need for an individualized and tailored approach.

 Making sure that your employees are excited about your company and its goals is one of the keys to your success.
-Although there are no magic tricks or quick fixes, there are a few tried and true techniques to building and maintaining workplace morale.
+Although there are no magic tricks or quick fixes, there are a few tried and true techniques for building and maintaining morale in the workplace.

 The number one cause of employee morale problems is … you guessed it… some kind of leadership problem.
 Since most employees know that criticizing the boss does not put them on the road to promotion, managers should start with a look in the mirror and ask for feedback from employees.

 How to boost employee morale and motivation (ways to motivate employees and increase productivity):

 Many business owners think boosting employee morale is as easy as offering giveaways, bonuses and salary increases.
 These ideas are good for the short term but don’t acknowledge the basic truth of improved employee morale, building and sustaining a satisfying and rewarding work experience.
 Things like BBQ’s, flowers and doughnuts may help for a day or two, but can’t sustain employee morale and no salary figure can compensate for low employee morale.
 These ideas should be viewed as a natural result of satisfying work experience.
 In other words, we’re at a BBQ because we want to be, not because we have to be.